How I Found My Bliss

 Why did I choose the name Body and Bliss?
 What does it mean to me?

 Your body is AMAZING; it’s stronger than you know.
 How do I know that?
-Because I didn’t start getting strong until I was 50.
-FIFTY!
-You may also be unaware of just how capable and amazing your body is.
+Because I became the strongest I've ever been at age 50!
+You may also be unaware of just how capable and amazing and strong you are, inside and out.

-The bliss?
-That’s life, teaching me what I’m here to learn and share, to help others.
-The strength I uncovered physically is a mirror for what I’ve discovered about my emotional strength too.
-Sometimes you have to understand pain to understand bliss, and I’ve felt both.
-Bliss is digging deep, learning about yourself and what makes you feel happy in your soul and good in your body.
+The bliss is the joy I found once I uncovered my strength.
+Sometimes you have to understand pain to understand bliss, and I have experienced both.
+Bliss is digging deep, learning about yourself and what makes you feel happy in your soul.
+Bliss is finding out what feels good and confident and healthy in your body.
 Learning what things energetically drain you, so you minimize their presence in your life.
-It's meditating to really listen to the conversation you're having with yourself (often subconsciously), and it's having strategies to help you have more joy - BLISS - every day.
+It's meditating to really listen to the conversation you're having with yourself, and having daily habits that bring you more BLISS - every day.